St. Louis Sex Crime Attorney

 Protecting Your Rights, Fighting for Your Future

 If you have been arrested and charged with a sex crime, regardless of the specific charge or nature of the allegation, you could be facing harsh consequences, including mandatory prison sentencing and lifetime registration as a sex offender.
-With so much at stake, you should never settle for representation that lacks the extensive experience, passion, and record of the success held by our St. Louis criminal defense attorneys.
+With so much at stake, you should never settle for representation that lacks the extensive experience, passion, and record of the success held by our St. Louis sex crime lawyers.

 We Defend People Accused of Sex Offenses – And Win